If you ride a skateboard or play a sport, you probably know about bruises and banged-up knees and elbows.

 People with moderate or mild cases of hemophilia usually don't need these shots unless they have a serious injury or require surgery.

-If you have hemophilia, you are probably used to working with a medical team of hematologists (doctors who specialize in blood disorders), nurses, and social workers.
+If you have hemophilia, you are probably used to working with a medical team of hematologists (doctors who specialize in blood disorders), nurses, physical therapists, social workers, and genetic counselors.
 Your medical team can help you learn to recognize how it feels when you bleed internally (the place where the bleeding is happening will probably feel warm and tingly or bubbly).
-This is important to know because when you begin to bleed internally you need to infuse (replace) the missing clotting factor right away to make the bleeding stop.
-Putting off doing so can cause damage to the joints.
+This is important because when you begin to bleed internally, you need to infuse (replace) the missing clotting factor right away to make the bleeding stop.
+Not doing so can damage the joints.

 If you will be injecting the clotting factors at home, your treatment team will probably teach you and your parents how to mix the clotting factor and inject it into a vein.